 In a time when science, medicine, and technology are accelerating at a rate unprecedented in human history, I revisit our ancient beliefs and find exploration as a recurring theme for scientists and artists alike, there is always the quest for discovery, knowledge, creation, and beauty.

 A quotation from T. S. Eliot’s long poem “Little Gidding” has been laser cut onto a wood panel and displayed, but then a backward version of this same text, lying over the inscription, makes it difficult to read.
 The same Eliot quotation concludes the paper on the Human Genome Project, “Initial sequencing and analysis of the human genome,” originally published in Nature in 2001:

 And know the place for the first time.

 The first edition of Inscription drawings series was exhibited as a part of my solo exhibition, “Lost and Found” at the Boston Arts Academy in the fall of 2017.

 Throughout the exhibit, to point back toward a cycle of exploration, I presented paradoxical ideas.
 Scholars believe that in ancient Egypt, when the Edwin Smith Papyrus was written, the same content was recopied many times, spanning 200 to 300 years, and this means that the methods of diagnosing and treating patients did not change significantly.
 Only fifteen years after the sequencing of the human genome was completed in 2003, we’re talking about precision medicine.
 During recent decades, science, medicine, and technology have been moving at an exponential speed.
 How do we begin to comprehend a world which moves at this super-fast speed?
 For me, it was by looking back to see where we started, and in understanding that progress is never a straight line.

-The second edition of this work is currently shown in my solo exhibit, "Excerpts" at the Hollister Gallery at Babson College through November 1, 2019.
+The second edition of this work was shown in my solo exhibit, "Excerpts" at the Hollister Gallery at Babson College in 2019.